 Tom is a Research Fellow at the University of St Andrews.
 He started his archaeological career with the Museum of London and went on to work on and direct excavations in several different countries (including France, Sri Lanka, Italy and Japan).
 Since coming to Scotland in 2000, his work has focused on coastal archaeology and the threats posed by coastal processes.
 He works closely with Historic Scotland to gather information on the scale of the problem; and has analyzed results from coastal surveys in order to prioritize action.
 He also has a strong interest in community archaeology and is currently directing the Scotland’s Coastal Heritage at Risk Project.
 This innovative national project employs mobile technology that allows members of the public to update information about priority sites.
 Tom has managed numerous survey and excavation projects, and his community excavations, include Unst and Bressay on Shetland, Baile Sear in the Western Isles and Brora in Sutherland.
 These projects were jointly awarded the 2012 Current Archaeology Rescue Dig of the Year Award.
 He has also explored novel ways of working with threatened archaeological sites, including relocating the eroding Bressay site to the local Heritage Centre and using virtual reality environments to recreate the salt pans at Brora.
 Tom has been the Managing Director of The SCAPE Trust (Scottish Archaeology and the Problem of Erosion) since 2001; was appointed Commissioner with the Royal Commission on the Ancient and Historical Monuments of Scotland in 2010; and was a director of the Bardsey Island Trust from 2003 to 2008.

-Barry has been Development & Sponsorship Director at the Scottish Chamber Orchestra, one of Scotland’s National Performing Companies, since 2002.
-After studying medieval and Scottish history at the University of Glasgow under Professor Archie Duncan, Dr Stuart Airlie and Professor Matthew Strickland amongst others, Barry worked in various student development, student recruitment, alumni relations and fundraising roles at the University of Glasgow, Abertay University and the University of St Andrews where he was Deputy Director of Development.
-At St Andrews Barry was also privileged to serve on Dr Barbara Crawford’s Dark Age Studies Committee.
-Whilst his interest and involvement in history is (very!) amateur, his professional experience in fundraising, alumni relations and marketing in the higher education and arts & culture sectors should prove useful in the next stages of the Society’s development.
-His role at the SCO oversees work in generating income from individuals, trusts and the corporate sector.
-Barry has presented at Institute of Fundraising and Arts & Business Scotland events and regularly delivers fundraising training for the Federation of Scottish Theatre.
+Barry is currently Director of Philanthropy & Partnerships at V&A Museum of Design Dundee and was previously Development & Sponsorship Director at the Scottish Chamber Orchestra, one of Scotland’s National Performing Companies.
+After studying history at the University of Glasgow under Professor Archie Duncan, Dr Stuart Airlie and Professor Matthew Strickland amongst others, Barry worked in various student development, student recruitment, alumni relations and fundraising roles at the University of Glasgow, Abertay University and the University of St Andrews where he was Deputy Director of Development.
+At St Andrews Barry was a member of Dr Barbara Crawford’s Dark Age Studies Committee.
+His role at V&A Dundee oversees work in generating income from individuals, trusts and the corporate sector.
+Barry is a member of the Institute of Fundraising Standards Advisory Board for Scotland.
+He has presented at Institute of Fundraising and Arts & Business Scotland events and regularly delivers fundraising training for the Federation of Scottish Theatre.